 To summarize, if your migraine attacks occur at the same time each month:

 - Keep a diary to inform you and your healthcare professional of exactly when the attacks begin during your cycle.

-- Address your diet first
+- Review your diet

 - Get enough quality sleep, consistently